Arab Socialist Ba'ath Party – Syria Region: Central Command

-The Central Command is according to the Syrian Constitution has the power to nominate a candidate for president.
-While the constitution does not state that the Secretary of the Central Command is the President of Syria, the charter of the National Progressive Front (NPF), of which the Ba'ath Party is a member, states that the President and the Central Command Secretary is the NPF President, but this is not stated in any legal document.
+The Central Command, according to the Syrian Constitution, had the power to nominate a candidate for president.
+While the constitution did not state that the Secretary of the Central Command is the President of Syria, the charter of the National Progressive Front (NPF), of which the Ba'ath Party was a member, stated that the President and the Central Command Secretary is the NPF President, but this was not stated in any legal document.
 The 1st Extraordinary Regional Congress held in 1964 decided that the Secretary of the Central Command would also be head of state.
-The Central Command is officially responsible to the General Congress.
+The Central Command was officially responsible to the General Congress.

 Central Committee

-The Central Committee (Al-Lajna Al-Markaziyya), established in January 1980, is subordinate to the Central Command.
+The Central Committee (Al-Lajna Al-Markaziyya), established in January 1980, was subordinate to the Central Command.
 It was established as a conduit for communication between the Ba'ath Party leadership and local party organs.
 At the 8th Regional Congress held in 1985, membership size increased from 75 to 95.
 Other changes was that its powers were enhanced; in theory, the Central Command became responsible to the Central Committee, the hitch was that the Central Command Secretary elected the members of the Central Committee.
 Another change was that the Central Committee was given the responsibilities of the Regional Congress when the congress was not in session.
-As with the Central Command, the Central Committee is in theory supposed to be elected every fourth year by the Regional Congress, but from 1985 until Hafez al-Assad's death in 2000, no Regional Congress was held.
+As with the Central Command, the Central Committee was in theory supposed to be elected every fourth year by the Regional Congress, but from 1985 until Hafez al-Assad's death in 2000, no Regional Congress was held.